apache/airflow/docs/executor/inprocess.rst

 InProcess Executor
 ==================

-The ``InProcessExecutor`` is meant as a debug tool and can be used from IDE.
+The :class:`~airflow.executors.inprocess_executor.InProcessExecutor` is meant as a debug tool and can be used from IDE.
 It is a single process executor that queues :class:`~models.taskinstance.TaskInstance` and executes them by running ``_run_raw_task`` method.

-Due to its nature the executor can be used with SQL Lite database.
+Due to its nature the executor can be used with SQLite database.
 When used with sensors the executor will change sensor mode to ``reschedule`` to do avoid blocking the execution of DAG.